 How are Moles Served?

 The mole is used either as a base to build a stew or as a sauce to be poured over meat or poultry but unlike most sauces, the point of the mole is the mole itself.
 Anything served with it is secondary!
 This is why I called it a national dish, even though a sauce is not usually considered a dish in its own right.
 The mole is an exception to that rule.

 Moles are typically served on festive occasions, such as fandangos and birthdays.
 During the days of the dead in November, mole is the food offering made to the ancestors.
-Each region has their own variation, some of which are simple and some of which are highly complex with up to 100 ingredients.
+Each region has its own variation, some of which are simple and some of which are highly complex with up to 100 ingredients.
 Families, of course, pass down their own recipes, so there are probably as many moles as there are Mexican cooks.
 The sauces are served with poultry, meat, vegetables, seafood..you name it.

 Although a molcajete, a type of Mexican mortar and pestle, is usually used to grind all the ingredients together to form a paste, you can get away with using an electric blender as long as you’re not being watched by a serious Mexican mole maker.
 The results are not exactly the same, as there is a difference between chopping the ingredients into fine bits with a whirring blade and carefully mashing and grinding them to a velvety pulp.
 However, a blender mole is pretty darn awesome and a whole lot easier.